-How to deal with the heat while scuba diving in the summer!
+How to stay cool while scuba diving in the summer!

 What is Hyperthermia

-Most people know the term hypothermia as an expressions for being very, very cold.
+Most people know the term hypothermia as a state for being unbearably cold.

 In fact, in Greek, hypo- means “below”, and thermia means temperature, as in the body’s temperature.

-So hypothermia is when the body’s core temperature is below what it should be, and is a serious conditions that goes beyond simply being cold.
+So hypothermia describes the condition of the body’s core temperature when it is below what it should be and it is a serious condition that goes beyond simply being cold.

-Hyper means “above”, so hyperthermia means the opposite of hypothermia, and refers to when the body’s core temperature is above its normal, healthy level.
+Hyper means “above”, so hyperthermia means the opposite of hypothermia, and refers to a condition when the body’s core temperature is above its normal, healthy level.

-And again, it is a potentially serious conditions that goes beyond simply feeling warm.
+And again, it is a potentially serious condition that goes beyond simply feeling warm.

 Effects of Hyperthermia

-And even a rise to 104°F/40°C can be life threatening, due to organ failure.
+And even an increase to 104°F/40°C can be life-threatening, due to organ failure.

 Learn more about Fit Diving: Contraindications To Scuba Diving.